 Ph.D., University of Iowa

 Broadly speaking, I am interested in how people use information from others to evaluate themselves and how people use information from themselves to evaluate others.
 My primary line of research focuses on how socially comparing with others can change people’s self-perceptions.
-I examine how people use information from multiple other people (e.g., better-off or worse-off others, individuals or aggregates, in-group or out-group members) when forming a self-impression; additionally, I am interested in individual differences in how often people socially compare, or how affected they are by these comparisons.
-In a secondary line of work, I examine how people form impressions of others based on social media profiles or their political orientation; and in turn, how these impressions can influence or relate to self-impressions.
+Within this area, I am particularly interested in how individual differences in traits like narcissism can change the way social comparison information is used.
+In a secondary line of work, I examine how people form impressions of others based on their political ideology.
+Specifically, I am interested in how people use political stereotypes about what kinds of morals partisans endorse to form impressions.

 - Psyc 2: General Psychology II